steve-fryatt/tokenize/README.md

 	export SFTOOLS_BIN=/home/steve/sftools/bin
 	export SFTOOLS_MAKE=/home/steve/sftools/make

 where the path is changed to suit your local settings and installation requirements.
-Finally, you will also need to have installed the Shared Makefiles and ManTools.
+Finally, you will also need to have installed the Shared Makefiles, ManTools and PackTools.

 To install Tokenize, use